-- j.
+- g.
+Mechanical or electronic PIN Code Locks should no longer be utilized.
+PINs are easily shared and there is no accountability of who may have received the PIN.
+All PIN Code locks will have to be replaces with card reader type electronic locks as funding is available. - h.
+Wireless on-line locks can be used in occupancies of 49 or less.
+Space must normally be operated without a time zone and secured in card mode.
+Because of the propagation delay associated with a lock down order, wireless on-line locks should not be used on perimeter doors allowing access to interior corridors or tunnel system, or classroom doors to include laboratories. - i.
+Existing exterior doors will be retrofitted with electrified hardware as outlined above when buildings are remodeled, or as funding becomes available. - j.
 Demolition of all electric mechanical hardware on all doors shall be coordinated with FM Building Maintenance and FP&C before being discarded.
 All small parts shall be bagged and attached to the correct door/part. - k.
-Student Housing options all common doors and community used space such as laundry, exercise, kitchens, and/or game rooms) shall have on-line hard-wired card reader systems.
-Private space may be design to utilize Off-line hotel style function access control locks.
-Although wireless on-line locks maybe a more accommodating design.
-All other doors shall meet with all other design guild lines.

-8. Automatic Doors (ADO)
+At Student Housing Residential Life's option, all common doors and doors to community spaces such as laundry, exercise, kitchens, and/or game rooms) shall have on-line hard-wired card reader systems.
+Private space may utilize off-line ("hotel style") access control locks or wireless on-line locks.
+All other doors shall meet with all other design guidelines unless otherwise approved in writing by SHRL and UHDPS. - 8.
+Automatic Doors (ADO) - a.

-- a.
 Automatic operating doors may be sliding or swinging, as appropriate to the building use and design, with safeguards and handicapped accessibility as necessary.
 Door types, materials, hardware, and sensors shall be established designs with proven field experience under similar usage.
 Preferred manufacturers are Horton for swinging doors, and Stanley or Record USA for sliding doors.
 Consideration shall be given to availability of trained serve technicians and spare parts. - b.
 Automatic doors are preferred in high traffic areas. - c.
 One automatic door opener (ADO) shall be located in a major entrance at the most used location along the accessible pathway or route.
 The second shall be located either by the loading dock or at the door closest to the parking lot used by building occupants after hours or weekends.
 See also card access requirements for automatic operating exterior doors below. - d.
-Automatic doors should be wired so that the unlocking and locking of the door is day mode function.

-9. Finishes

-- Door trim and hardware finish color shall match existing hardware (levers lock, etc.) in building. - b.
+Automatic doors should be wired so that the unlocking and locking of the door is day mode function. - 9.
+Finishes - a.
+Door trim and hardware finish color shall match existing hardware (levers lock, etc.) in building. - b.
 All door handles shall be "P" handle type or return type. - c.
 All new finish hardware to be Satin Finish.
-Do not use polished finishes.

-10. Approved Hardware
+Do not use polished finishes. - 10.
+Approved Hardware - a.

-- a.
 Mortise deadbolts must be Sargent and must conform to fire/life safety code.
 Interior handle must retract deadbolt in one action.
 All machine rooms, custodial closets, telephone rooms, elevator machine rooms, mechanical rooms, and electrical rooms must have door closers and self-relocking.
-(Storeroom Function). - Use Sargent 80 Series or comparable Von Duprin exit devices (panic hardware).
-Custom panic devices are not allowed.
-Do not use concealed vertical rods for panic hardware.
-Surface mounted vertical rods are recommended. - c.
-Surface vertical rods are permitted and encouraged at loading dock doors only as long as rod and latch guards are installed.
-Single Point latching panic bars should be first choice of design and where applicable.
-Allow space between the door head and the ceiling for maintenance and repair.

-- d.
-Avoid use of active/inactive leaf doors with coordinators when other hardware can be used to meet fire codes.
-Key removable mullions acceptable. - e.
-Kick plates shall be specified for inside of exterior doors. - f.
-Use floor mounted doorstops to prevent wall damage. - g.
-All Panic Devise should be mounted to each door utilizing the through-bolting method wherever applicable.
-End Caps and covers must be secured to the brace with security screws. - h.
-Classroom door maybe equipped with a manual lock down deadbolt that can be utilized in the event of emergence from inside the room by the turn a thumb turn on the lock.
-Egressing the space can always be done so by pressing or turning the door knob/lever.
-Single action only.
-Access to this space will be accomplished by key when deadbolt is activated.
-Deadbolt can also be unlock with the inside thumb turn.
-Due to design card access system will be deactivated if deadbolt is activated.

-11. Rollup doors.
+(Storeroom Function).